-On April 11, 2024, the Company received a notice from Nasdaq stating that for 32 consecutive business days the Company's common stock did not maintain a minimum closing bid price of \$1.00 per share ("Minimum Bid Price Requirement") as required for continued listing under Listing Rule 5550(a) (2).
+On April 11, 2024, the Company received a notice from Nasdaq stating that for 32 consecutive business days the Company's common stock did not maintain a minimum closing bid price of \$1.00 per share as required for continued listing under Listing Rule 5550(a)(2).

+In accordance with Nasdaq Listing Rule 5810(c)(3)(A), the Company has 180 calendar days, or until the Initial Compliance Date, to regain compliance with the Minimum Bid Price Requirement.
+The Company did not regain compliance with the Bid Price Requirement by the Initial Compliance Date.

-In accordance with Nasdaq Listing Rule 5810(c)(3)(A), the Company has 180 calendar days, or until October 8, 2024, to regain compliance with the Minimum Bid Price Requirement.
-To regain compliance, the closing bid price of the Company's common stock must be at least \$1.00 per share for a minimum of ten consecutive business days before October 8, 2024, at which time Nasdaq will provide written notification to the Company that it complies with the Minimum Bid Requirement, unless Nasdaq exercises its discretion to extend this ten-day period pursuant to Nasdaq Listing Rule 5810(c)(3)(H).
+On October 17, 2024, Nasdaq notified the Company that it is eligible for an additional 180 calendar day period, or until the Extended Compliance Date, to regain compliance with the Bid Price Requirement.
+If, at any time before the Extended Compliance Date, the bid price for the Company's common stock closes at \$1.00 or more for a minimum of 10 consecutive business days as required under the Compliance Period Rule, the Staff will provide written notification to the Company that it complies with the Bid Price Requirement, unless the Staff exercises its discretion to extend this 10 day period pursuant to Nasdaq Listing Rule 5810(c)(3)(H).